 A new home and a region to explore

 As far as his new home is concerned, there is still a lot that Taavi wants to experience.
 “I love skiing, but I also want to do start hiking.
-Everyone here is up in the mountain on weekend and they come back really happy after their trips, I can’t wait to have some time to explore more the natural surrounding which I find really wonderful”.
+Everyone here is up in the mountains on the weekend and they come back really happy after their trips, I can’t wait to have some time to explore more the natural surrounding which I find really wonderful”.